-I am a board-certified medical oncologist who specializes in the care of patients with liver, gallbladder, pancreas, and other gastrointestinal cancers.
-My primary goal is to provide the best possible treatment and individualized care for patients with these diseases.
-To realize this goal, I work closely with a multidisciplinary team of surgeons, radiation oncologists, and other medical professionals who specialize in the diagnosis and treatment of gastrointestinal malignancies.
+I am a board-certified medical oncologist who specializes in caring for people with liver cancer, gallbladder cancer, bile duct cancer, pancreatic cancer, and other gastrointestinal cancers.
+My primary goal is to provide the best possible treatment and individualized care for people with these diseases.
+I work closely with a team of surgeons, radiation oncologists, and other medical professionals who specialize in the diagnosis and treatment of gastrointestinal cancer.

-- Clinical Expertise: Gastrointestinal Malignancies; Hepatobiliary Cancers; Pancreatic Cancer
+- Clinical Expertise: Gastrointestinal Malignancies; Hepatobiliary Cancers; Pancreatic Cancer; Early Drug Development; Immunotherapy

 - Languages Spoken: English